MNC Channel

 MNC Channel was an Indonesian international television channel owned by MNC Media.
-The channel aired news and entertainment programs from Indonesia for Indonesian communities worldwide.
+The Channel aired news and entertainment programs from Indonesia for Indonesian communities worldwide.

-It was launched as "MNC The Indonesian Channel" in August 2006 and changed its name to MNC International in 2010 and MNC Channel in 2015.
+The Channel was launched as "MNC The Indonesian Channel" in August 2006 and changed its name to MNC International in 2010 and MNC Channel in 2015.

-In March 2020, it was replaced by OK TV.
+In March 2020, the Channel was replaced by OK TV.